fcrozatier/f-stack/README.md

 in this context.

-In parallel, the Platform is maturing more and more, and things that were previously impossible without bundler, transpilers or complex build-chains can now be done natively, sometimes even without JS.
+In parallel, the Platform is maturing more and more, and things that were previously impossible without compilers, bundlers, transpilers and complex build-chains can now be done natively, sometimes even without JS.
 This evolution empowers us developers to simplify our stack drastically...

 ## Principles

 The guiding principles of this new stack are the following:

-1. **Standards First** We prioritize the use of platform APIs: less library code, less maintenance, more experience with APIs that are here to stay.
+1. **Standards First** We use platform APIs: this means less library code, less maintenance, and more experience with APIs that are here to stay.
 2. **Type Safety** We want type-safe applications, and we develop the stack with types in mind.
 3. **Minimalism and Clarity** Fewer abstractions, and just the right ones.
 The